mscheepers/grunt-assert-command-line-tasks/README.md

 Even if you register tasks (see end of the example code) that make up your build cycle, you can't be sure no one tries to call the multi tasks directly.

-Imagine what happens if one calls "grunt msbuild" or "grunt copy": nothing but errors, you might be blamed for ;), or even worse (imagine a complexer build script that will initiate SCM activities or publish the binaries to a public location) the code and/or resulting binaries might end up in nothing but trouble.
+Imagine what happens if one calls "grunt msbuild" or "grunt copy": nothing but errors, you might be blamed for ;), or even worse (imagine a complexer build script that will initiate SCM activities or publish the binaries to a public repository) the code and/or resulting binaries might end up in nothing but trouble.

 ```javascript
 //gruntfile.js